opensource111111/tekken-8-mod-manager/README.md

    1. Place the "tekken8modmanager.py" script in Steam\common\Tekken 8.

-      Linux - Open the python terminal and type "python3" or "python" with a space after and drag and drop the script onto the terminal and press enter.
+      Linux - Open the python terminal and type "python3"  with a space after and drag and drop the script onto the terminal and press enter.

             python3 path_to_script